 41 km straight road from Pang

 You can find few shelter and food stall here.
-There is a route available just before you reach Debring to Tso Kar then to Tso Moriri.
-However, the condition of the road is really very bad.
-Rather I would say it’s an off road or dirt track.
+There is a route available just before you reach Debring to Tso Kar and then to Tso Moriri.
+However, the condition of the road is very bad and rather I would say it as an off-road or dirt track.

 Altitude: 5328 m